Skip to main content

 • Student refunds are disbursed via pre-authorized direct deposit to a bank account or by check as determined by student billing and payment services.

-• For employees or affiliates, a refund check will be mailed to the address provided in the request for refund.
+• For employees or affiliates, the refund will be processed via either EFT or a refund check which will be mailed to the address provided in the request for refund.

 Errors with Your Account